Best Electric Bikes Vancouver 2026: 30 Picks for Rain & Hills

 Buses E-bikes on front racks if under 25 kg (55 lbs) Battery must be removed and carried aboard.
 Most e-bikes (27–35 kg) exceed the limit.

-West Coast Express Bike passes required ($1/day or $17/28 days) Capacity limits
+West Coast Express Bike passes required Capacity limits during peak

-BC Ferries Bikes allowed, no extra charge No trailers
+BC Ferries Bikes allowed, small fare No trailers

-Folding e-bikes Treated same as regular bikes on all transit Folding = advantage on buses (carried on, bypasses rack)
+Folding e-bikes Treated as regular luggage on all transit Folding = advantage on buses (carried on, bypasses rack)

-Source: TransLink Bikes on Transit, verified March 2026.
+Source: TransLink Bikes on Transit, re-verified July 2026.

-The 25 kg Rule TransLink’s 25 kg bus rack limit eliminates most full-size e-bikes.
-If your commute depends on a bus connection, a folding e-bike is your only reliable option.
-The Eunorau Meta Foldable (30 kg) and Velotric Fold 1 Plus (28.6–30.6 kg) exceed the rack limit but can be carried aboard as folded luggage.
+The 25 kg Rule TransLink’s 25 kg bus-rack limit eliminates most full-size e-bikes.
+If your commute depends on a bus connection, a folding e-bike is your only reliable option — it is carried aboard as luggage, bypassing the rack entirely.
+The Eunorau Meta Foldable and Samebike XD26-II are the multimodal picks.

 Frequently Asked Questions